stanbaek/ece387/_sources/Labs/Lab10_CV.md

 -->

+## 🛠️ Lab Procedures

-## Part 4: Histogram of Oriented Gradients (HOG) Features
+### **4. Histogram of Oriented Gradients (HOG) Features**

-The objective of this portion of the lesson is to demonstrate the functionality of the HOG with SVM (Support Vector Machine) algorithm for object detection.
+The objective of this part is to demonstrate the functionality of the Histogram of Orientated Gradients (HOG) features with Support Vector Machine (SVM) algorithm for object detection.
 By this point, we should all be well aware of what a histogram is.
 The application of the histogram for the HOG feature extraction is to further simplify the tested image to enable our computer to rapidly and accurately identify the presence of an object within the image.
 Instead of using each individual gradient direction of each individual pixel of an image, we group the pixels into small cells.
 For each cell, we compute all the gradient directions and group them into a number of orientation bins.
 We sum up the gradient magnitude in each sample.
 So stronger gradients contribute more weight to their bins, and effects of small random orientations due to noise is reduced.
 Doing this for all cells gives us a representation of the structure of the image.
 The HOG features keep the representation of an object distinct but also allow for some variations in shape.
 For example, lets consider an object detector for a car, see the below figure.

 ![logo](Figures/HOG_Features.JPG)